cncf/k8s-conformance/reviewing.md

 Kubernetes for which conformance is being claimed, referenced as the "Conformance Version" from hereon.

-3. Verify that the Conformance Version is the current or previous version of Kubernetes.
+3. Verify that the Conformance Version is the current or previous two versions of Kubernetes.

 4. Look at `e2e.log`.
 Verify that the `major.minor` component of the `kube-apiserver version:` log exactly matches the Conformance Version.
 The